 First, it should be noted that there are considerable differences in the tone even amongst the traditionally constructed instruments.
 So, it is natural to expect some tonal differences between the traditional insttruments with wood-animal skin and the synthetic instruments with fiberglass shell and synthetic drum heads.
 However, since the Karane/Syahi modifies the overtones to a harmonic series, these differences are hardly noticeable, and moreover, everything that can be played on a conventional instrument can easily be played on the S.R.I instruments.

-The synthetic Mrudanga actually has a slightly higher volume, resonance, and sustain when compared to the conventional Mrudanga.
+These synthetic instruments actually has a slightly higher volume, resonance, and sustain when compared to the conventional ones.
 In general, the tone from a conventional instrument is described as “warm” whereas the tone of the S.R.I instrument may be described as “bright”.

 4. Are there any additional benefits in using synthetic instruments?